Emerging issues in water and infectious disease

 Questions & answers on potential transmission of avian influenza (H5N1) through water, sanitation and hygiene and ways to reduce the risks to human health

-- Review of latest available evidence on risks to human health through potential transmission of avian influenza (H5N1) through water and sewage
+- Risks to human health through potential transmission of avian influenza (H5N1) through water and sewage

-- Safe management of shellfish and harvest waters: minimizing health risks from sewage-contaminated shellfish
+- Safe management of shellfish and harvest waters

 - Toxic cyanobacteria in water: public health consequences, monitoring and management